 Have you ever wondered how email gets from your computer to a friend halfway around the world?
 What is a POP3 server, and how does it hold your mail?
 The answers may surprise you, because it turns out that email is an incredibly simple system at its core.
 In this article, we'll take an in-depth look at email and how it works.

-According to Darwin Magazine: Prime Movers, the first e-mail message was sent in 1971 by an engineer named Ray Tomlinson.
-Prior to this, you could only send messages to users on a single machine.
+According to Darwin Magazine: Prime Movers, the first email message was sent in 1971 by an engineer named Ray Tomlinson.
+Before this, you could only send messages to users on a single machine.
 Tomlinson's breakthrough was the ability to send messages to other machines on the Internet, using the @ sign to designate the receiving machine.

 - Shows you a list of all of the messages in your mailbox by displaying the message headers.
 The header shows you who sent the mail, the subject of the mail and may also show the time and date of the message and the message size.

 - Lets you select a message header and read the body of the email message.

 - Let's you create new messages and send them.
 You type in the email address of the recipient and the subject for the message, and then type the body of the message.

 - Lets you add attachments to messages you send and save the attachments from messages you receive.